The following is a guide to the various options available for foreigners wishing to finance their real estate purchase in Japan.

 - Ask your bank about their policies for borrowers who move out of Japan during the term of the loan.

 - Make sure your bank is able to offer pre-approval.
-Sellers will not accept any offers without pre-approval.
+Sellers will not accept any offers without pre-approval and it is not advisable to sign a contract of sale without loan pre-approval.

 - Find out the fees and taxes that your bank charges when taking out a mortgage.
 You should also consider the cost of necessary life insurance premiums when calculating your final budget.